krishnareddypadala/krishna-bucket-list/README.md

 - [ ] Scuba dive in the Great Barrier Reef

 ## 🏋 Health & Fitness
-- [ ] Lose 27 kg and maintain a healthy lifestyle
+- [ ] Reach kg and maintain a healthy lifestyle
 - [ ] Run a marathon
 - [ ] Master yoga